 Bitcoin is not pre-mined because the coins are distributed as they are being mined.

-- Sometimes distribution of pre-mined coins or a percentage of coins to users is necessary in the scope of a project and thus contained in a currency’s protocol
+Occasionally, the distribution of pre-mined coins to users is necessary within the scope of a project and is therefore reflected in a currency’s protocol.

-There are cryptocurrencies that have been both pre-mined and are being mined.
-The first Ether - the cryptocurrency running on the Ethereum blockchain - was offered as a pre-mined reward for people who funded the Ethereum project during its ICO in July and August 2014.
+Before switching to Proof-of-Stake (PoS), Ethereum was both a pre-mined token while still being mined at the same time.
+The first Ether was offered as a pre-mined reward for people who funded the Ethereum project during its initial coin offering (ICO) in July and August 2014.

 A pre-mine is also proof to investors that the coin or token that has been created is actually functional.
 A pre-mined coin can be used as a prototype to show to interested parties.

 On the other hand, critics contend that pre-mining mainly serves ICO startups to “pump and dump” their own cryptocurrency.
 “Pump and dump” is a type of investment fraud where the value of an asset bought at a low price is artificially inflated to sell it at a higher price.

 Are you ready to buy cryptocurrencies?Get started now

 This article does not constitute investment advice, nor is it an offer or invitation to purchase any crypto assets.

 This article is for general purposes of information only and no representation or warranty, either expressed or implied, is made as to, and no reliance should be placed on, the fairness, accuracy, completeness or correctness of this article or opinions contained herein.